ThanGerlek/startup/README.md

 register service endpoints.
 (Login information is persistent across browser sessions but not server restart.)

 Note: I did not have enough time to fully implement the request/create/join game system, so those endpoints are still a work in progress.
+Note: I did not have enough time to fully implement the request/create/join game system, so those endpoints are still a work in progress.

 - *HTTP service with Node.js and `express`*: All connections to the server pass through `express` endpoints.
 - *Frontend calls backend service endpoints*: Login and account registration use fully functional endpoints.